microsoft/BosqueLanguage/README.md

 npm install && npm test
 ```

-Note: the Z3 theorem prover is provided as a binary dependency in the repo via git LFS.
-To ensure these are present you will need to have [git LFS](https://git-lfs.github.com/) installed, run `git lfs install` to setup the needed hooks, and pull.
+The Z3 theorem prover is provided as a binary dependency in the repo via git LFS.
+To ensure these are present you will need to have [git-lfs](https://git-lfs.github.com/) installed, run `git lfs install` to setup the needed hooks, and pull.

 ### Visual Studio Code Integration